Inverse Mean Curvature Flow of Rotationally Symmetric Hypersurfaces: The Bridge Region

-We have $v=(1+ |y_{t}'|^{2})^{\frac{1}{2}}$ at the corresponding points in $L$ is smaller than $\sqrt{n}$. \end{proof} We are now ready to estimate $\frac{1}{H}$ over the region $L$. \thref{cap_bound} ensures that $H$ is bounded below over $\partial L_{t}$ and hence the entire reduced parabolic boundary of $L$.
-Due to the positive term of evolution equation \eqref{evolution3} for $\frac{1}{H}$, one seeks another well-behaved quantity to combine with the flow speed in order to use a maximum principle.
+\end{proof} We are now ready to estimate $H^{-1}$ over the region $B$. \thref{cap_bound} ensures that $H$ is bounded below over $\partial B_{t}$ and hence the entire reduced parabolic boundary of $B$.
+Due to the positive term of evolution equation \eqref{evolution3} for $H^{-1}$, one seeks another well-behaved quantity to combine with the flow speed in order to use a maximum principle.

 Equation \eqref{evolution5} suggests that $v$ is the most natural quantity to combine with the speed function, but due to an extra positive term one finds $(\partial_{t} - \frac{1}{H^{2}} \Delta) \frac{v}{H} \leq \frac{n-1}{H^{2}u^{2}} \frac{v}{H}$ at an interior maximum, meaning the RHS cannot be immediately controlled.
-In view of the estimate \eqref{v} on $v$, one can compensate for this term using the function $\varphi(r)= \frac{r}{1-\lambda r}$ from the proof of Theorem 3.1 in \cite{ecker2} (see also Proposition 5 in \cite{maria} and Theorem A.5 in \cite{choi}).
+In view of the estimate \eqref{v_est} on $v$, one can compensate for this term using the function $\varphi(r)= \frac{r}{1-\lambda r}$ from the proof of Theorem 3.1 in \cite{ecker2} (see also Proposition 5 in \cite{maria} and Theorem A.5 in \cite{choi}).
 The lower bound on $p$ from \thref{rot} will also be important in the proof.

 The time has come.
 Execute Theorem 6.6.